Angular correlations in neutron-gamma reactions: Introduction

 It has been shown \cite{Gudkov:1990tb,Gudkov:1991qg} that the ratio of TRIV effects to PV effects measured at the same $p$-wave resonance has almost complete cancellation of nuclear reaction effects resulting in a ratio of TRIV to PV matrix elements taken between the same states with opposite parities.
-This eliminates a bulk of nuclear model uncertainties in TRIV effects.
+This eliminates a bulk of nuclear model uncertainties \footnote{We discuss here relations between experimental observables and nuclear matrix elements.
+For relations between nuclear matrix elements and nucleon coupling constants, which contain nuclear structure uncertainties, see for example \cite{Gudkov:1990tb,Gudkov:2013dp,Fadeev:2019bwc,Flambaum:2021zhn}.} in TRIV effects.
 The coefficient of proportionality between the observables and the corresponding matrix elements involves neutron partial widths with different channel spins, which are unknown and must be determined from independent measurements of angular correlations in neutron induced reactions (see, for example \cite{Sushkov:1985ng}).
 Since these coefficients have a ``natural'' value of an order of 1, they were mostly ignored in previous studies of TRIV effects in neutron scattering.
 However, it is very important to know the exact spin structure in the relation of PV and TRIV effects to be able to choose the optimal target for TRIV experiments and for the further analysis of the experimental data.